dalenys-deprecated/check_mongodb/README.md

 Any rs.xxx command has to be associated with -t replicaset

 check_name :
-mem.resident  Check resident memory usage (amount of physical memory being used) rs.status     Status of the local node rs.count      Count how many member are in the replicaset rs.lag        Check replication lag
+mem.resident  Check resident memory usage (amount of physical memory being used, only for MMAPv1 storage engine) rs.status     Status of the local node rs.count      Count how many member are in the replicaset rs.lag        Check replication lag